Content marketing has arguably become the biggest buzzword in the marketing industry today.

 For some businesses, sure.
 But that’s not the case for ecommerce.

 You would know this if you took the time to create a plan before putting a strategy in motion.
-I’ve simplified the planning process into three easy steps.
+We’ve simplified the planning process into three easy steps.
 It’s crucial that you follow them in order.

-Step #1: Identify your target audience
+Step #1: Identify Your Target Audience

-I know this may sound simple, but you’d be surprised at how many people don’t know the answer to this question.
+This may sound simple, but you’d be surprised at how many people don’t know the answer to this question.
 Take a moment to see if you really know your target audience.

 Here’s the thing.
 Your target audience needs to be crystal clear before every content marketing campaign.
 Otherwise, it won’t have a high success rate and lead to conversions.